Eric-Chin-URI/UNISWAP/CONDUCT.md

 * Uncooperative through sprint deadlines
 * Unresponsive to committed meeting times

+## Decisions

+  Anonymous votes will settle decisions regarding the project

+## Attendance
+  Monday night discord meeting 7pm
+  - One day notice for class and virtual meetings.
+  - Absent members are required to a post work update no later than a day after meeting.

+## Assignments
+  Assignments will be posted on github projects board.

+## Participation
+  Participation will be be judged by work on assigned tasks as well as general engagement.

+## Meeting Times and Locations/Mediums
+  There will be meetings during class and weekly virtual meeting on Mondays.

+## Agenda and Minutes /Notes
+  Scrum Master will be taking notes during the meetings and share them with the group through Discord.

+## Promptness
+  Due dates are Mondays before meeting, any extension must be addressed during meeting.

+## Conversational Courtesies
+  General participation, and adequate conduct are mandatory.

+## Enforcement/ Feedback
+  If a member raises an issue regarding another individual, it will be addressed during meetings and the other members will decide course of action; CTO staff may be involved if needed.

 ## Enforcement Responsibilities

 A Scrum Master is responsible for maintaining sprint requirements, project story expectations, and team facilitating through weekly sprints.
 As a leader, the Scrum Master will enforce our team standards amongst all developers within these rights.
 If there is a given situation where a developer extends the standards in an uncooperative manner, the Scrum Master has the right to proceed appropriately.